 One of the great pleasures about owning a conservatory is the bridge it provides between the interior and exterior of your property.
 You can use your comfortable conservatory chairs to enjoy your garden and any wildlife that visits it, all year round, including winter time, without actually subjecting yourself to the inclement weather conditions.
 Some people even opt for a floral theme, or paint conservatory walls a distinctive colour, to maximise the connection between the inside and outside of the home.
+If this is of further interest then it’s also worth reviewing our guide to the best bird tables if you’re an avid birdwatcher.
+Alternatively, you can keep birds out of your pond with a wire mesh bird netting.

 Perhaps you have lots of plants and flowers in your garden designed to attract various birds, which can help bring a bright and colourful garden even more to life.
 To encourage them to visit though, you need to offer them something they’re going to want to keep coming back for.
 That’s why we wanted to highlight Sunflower Hearts bird food from Just Green.If you want a quick price check, then head over to Amazon here